m2c2-project/m2c2kit/packages/playground/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.

+## Development notes

+Although this is in a monorepo, it is not listed as one of the monorepo packages.
+This this project will have its own node_folders and these packages must be installed separately from this project root.
+It is important to be aware of where the node_modules/monaco-editor is installed, because it must be copied as part of the assets.
+Specifically, in angular.json, i.e., "input": "./node_modules/monaco-editor"

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.